How does a Full Wave Rectifier Work? An In-Depth Guide

-What is a Full Wave Rectifier?
+What is a Full-Wave Rectifier Circuit?

 Full Wave Rectifier Circuit Diagram